groktools/groktools-website/README.md

 # Introduction

+This is the website for the Groktools project by vinodkd.

+# Colophon
 This is a Jekyll-bootstrap based website.
 Credits for original templates are retained verbatim below.

 # [Start Bootstrap](http://startbootstrap.com/) - [Freelancer Jekyll Version](http://startbootstrap.com/template-overviews/freelancer/)